cathyzhao33/portfolio/index.md

   max-width: 700px;
   margin: 1.5rem auto;
   position: relative;
-  overflow: hidden; /* hide stuff outside the frame */ }
+  overflow: hidden; /* hide overflow so slides look like they swipe */ }

 /* Track holding all slides side by side */